-Wildlife: Definition, significance and wildlife zones of the world and India, Wildlife Map of the world, Wildlife map of India; Protected Area Systems, Present status of National PA-Systems.
+Wildlife: Definition, significance and wildlife zones of the world and India, Protected Area Systems, Present status of National PA-Systems.

 Theory and Practice of Biosphere Reserves of the world: Biosphere Reserves of India.
-Natural Heritage Sites of the world, Natural Heritage sites in India.
-Important National Park and Wildlife Sanctuaries of India Wildlife and livelihood; Wildlife and illegal trade & control;
+Natural Heritage sites, Wildlife and livelihood; Wildlife and illegal trade & control.